 Creativity and artistry come naturally to those who are born with it.
-That stays true to our Artist Spotlight featured artist, Kristen Bruwalda.
-Find out more about her story and discovery to chalkboard art and how it grew from a mere hobby to a booming business.
+That certainly holds true for our Artist Spotlight featured artist of the week, Kristen Bruwalda.
+Let's find out more about her story and her discovery of chalkboard art, and how it grew from a mere hobby to a booming business.

 What are 3 weird/interesting facts about yourself?

 Some interesting facts about me are as follows:

 1. I fell into what I do by accident.
 I do have a background in art, but never thought that I could do chalk art for a living — I was always more graphic design and fine art focused — but when I did chalk signs for my wedding, my caterer insisted that I should market the boards.
 I did, and here I am almost four years later considering hiring a helper!

 2. In my "real" life, I work as the tasting room manager for Crater Lake Spirits here in Bend, OR.
 You wouldn't think that the two would compliment each other, but the number of clients I've gotten from just chatting with my tasting room customers would surprise you!
 And visa versa — I always tout the merits of our vodka, gin and whiskeys to restaurant clients of mine.

 3. While most things in my life are extremely planned, the name "Chalked" and the logo was born in about three hours.
 When I was starting my business, the caterer mentioned above called me and said, "Are you serious about doing this as a business?
 Because if so we'll advertise you at this wedding show in two days if you do a board for us."
 So in two days, I did a couple boards and found a name and a logo for my business.

 What inspired you to make what you did with @versachalk?